saurabhsim/saurabhsim/README.md

 - 👋 Hi, I’m @szam619
-- 👀 I’m interested in Mechanical Simulations (CFD)
+- 👀 I’m interested in Physics Programming (CFD)
 - 🌱 I’m currently learning all there is to open-source simulation space
 - 💞️ I’m looking to collaborate on CFD related projects
 - 📫 How to reach me: email - saurabhsharma.aue28@gmail.com